cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 execvp("/bin/sh", _args);
 ```

-To make look nicer we are going to wrap this into a nice function.
+To keep it simpler and reusable we can wrap it into a function.

 ```c++
 //we can call it like this: run("/bin/sh");